 The problem is, if you want to learn more about the specifics of these key influences, you’ll need objective data.
 Fortunately, the team here at EmailAnalytics specializes in that objective data.

-Just take a look at these 37 statistics on sales emails, and learn more about how important your email habits truly are:
+Just take a look at these 37 email statistics specifically focusing on sales emails, and learn more about how important your email habits truly are:

 1. Email is 40 times more effective for securing new sales than Facebook and Twitter combined.
 A McKinsey study found out just how powerful email is for salespeople, especially when compared to social media.
 If you’ve been using a blend of contact methods to get in touch with your prospects, it might be time to start gravitating toward email.